MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/README.md

 # Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3

+The project "Analysis of Communication Networks Using Simulators OMNET++ and NS3" is a Master's thesis done at the University of Applied Sciences Berlin.
+The objective of the Master's thesis project is to investigate and compare the performance of the OMNET++ and NS3 network simulators.
-Master Thesis in University of Applied Sciences Berlin : Communication networks are analyzed using NS3 and OMNET++.
-The two simulators are studied and compared based on network performance criteria such as packet loss rate, throughput, end-to-end delay, jitter, collisions, number of events, and simulation time.
+The project creates identical simulations for each simulator and measures key network performance metrics such as packet loss rate, throughput, end-to-end delay, jitter, collisions, number of events, and simulation time.
+The focus of the project is on simulating legacy telecommunications technologies such as CSMA/CD and PPP protocols.
+The results of the simulations are analyzed in depth to determine the relative performance of each simulator.

 **Why this work was needed?**